COUNTRY BREAD

 Shaping

 This dough is gently shaped in two intervals: a pre-shape and a final shape.
-The technique used gently works the dough, keeping the air bubbles intact as much as possible, while also tightening the skin to help with oven spring and shape.
+The pre-shape gets the dough ready for the final shape, to make sure the dough and air bubbles are evenly dispersed, while also tightening the skin to help the gluten.
+The final shape gets the dough into the actual shape it should be for baking.
+The technique used in this recipe gently works the dough, keeping the air bubbles intact as much as possible, while also providing the perfect amount of tension for proper oven spring.

 Cold Proof

-Though placing the dough in the fridge isn’t necessary, I find it creates a deeper flavor, makes the loaf easier to score, and results in beautiful blisters all along the outside of the dough.
+Though placing the dough in the fridge isn’t necessary, I find it creates a deeper flavor and makes the loaf easier to score.
 It also provides the loaf with just enough steam that adding ice or water to the Dutch-oven isn’t necessary.

 Scoring